What Travel Taught Me About Body Hair, Pleasure, And Hookup Culture

 The literal fact of having armpit hair did not make me any less feminine, any “dirtier” (dirtier being used with a negative, containing less value connotation) of a person.
 What it did, though, was help me find some agency with my body.
 And that changed how I interacted with myself, and others.

 When it comes to body hair and sexuality I learned that: If I choose to engage sexually with someone while existing with my body hair in its full, I can.
 And there is no shame around that.
+Their reaction to body hair is a good indictor for me whether they’re someone I’d actually like to be around or not.

 This is something that I truly didn’t understand until I started to ask myself questions and search for real answers.
 It wasn’t until I was traveling that I decided to claim my body and present it how I wanted.
 The people that I met traveling had explored these questions for themselves already, and I found a space where I didn’t experience shame around body hair in presentation or sexuality when engaging with them (what a relief!).